Ellipsis Meaning: Ellipsis Examples and Uses - Oxbridge Editing

 Speak right now to our live team of English staff

 The ellipsis, denoted by three consecutive dots (…), is a punctuation mark commonly used in writing to indicate omitted words, a pause, or an incomplete thought.
 However, their usage can often be tricky, leading to confusion and misinterpretation.
-In this guide, we’ll show you how to use ellipses correctly in a sentence, ensuring clarity and precision in your writing.
+In this guide, we’ll delve into ellipsis definition and examples: we’ll show you how to use ellipses correctly in a sentence, ensuring clarity and precision in your writing.

 Indicating Omissions